Why Use Instagram for Business?

-Instagram is so content-focused that there are many different mediums available to businesses and individuals looking to get creative.
-So what are the best mediums to use?
-Naturally, any good Instagram marketing strategy will cover all of the mediums to get maximum reach and engagement.
+Instagram is so content-focused that many different mediums are available to businesses and individuals looking to get creative.
+So, what are the best mediums to use?
+Naturally, any good Instagram marketing strategy will cover all mediums to get maximum reach and engagement.

 Instagram Photo Posts for Business

 You’re probably uploading tons of photos taken from a mobile device.
 While there’s nothing wrong with this, it’s essential to take the time to make sure they’re quality photos.
 If you have a great camera, that helps.
 But if you’re stuck with a mediocre camera, try to use some editing software to improve the look of the photos.

 Keep in mind, photos should be at least 1080px on the shortest side.
 If you don’t want to post squares, the option is available to remove the square shape of your posts.
 Hit the small icon in the bottom left of the image to toggle between square and not square.